nrwl/nx/docs/shared/nest-plugin.md

 ### Application commands

-When a Nest application is added to the workspace.json (or angular.json), the following architect commands are available for execution:
+When a Nest application is added, the following architect commands are available for execution:

 #### build